digiexchange/dsx.github.io/who.md

 **Nathan Freitas** leads the Guardian Project, an open-source mobile security software project, and directs technology strategy and training at the Tibet Action Institute.

-**Sara Haghdoosti,** founded Berim.org, an organization focused on supporting Iranian changemakers.
+**Sara Haghdoosti** founded Berim.org, an organization focused on supporting Iranian changemakers.
 She is also a campaigns expert that has worked with groups such as Mozilla, Change.org, GetUp and others.

 **Matt Holland,** co-founder of Affinity.works.
 Tech advisor to international NGO's, previously CTO at Avaaz.org.